alexandru/alexn.org/_posts/2023-04-17-integrating-akka-with-cats-effect-3.md

 }
 ```

-The sleep itself could be managed by Akka Streams.
+The sleep itself could be managed by Akka Stream.
 At some point, our function looked like this:

 ```scala
 def poll1[A](